Get your International Driving Permit for San Marino in 8 minutes

 Always carry essential documents

 Make it a habit to bring all essential documents needed for your travel every time you hit the road.
 One of the most important documents you will need is an international driver’s license for San Marino.
-Government offices in San Marino might refer you to your country of origin’s licensing authorities or third-party organizations if you need to apply for an IDP.
+Government offices in San Marino might refer you to your country of origin’s licensing authorities or third-party organizations if you need to apply for an International Driving Permit.
 H

 Follow speed limits